The Passive Activist 2

 We Americans are living with an unprecedented absence of leadership.
 In the Deep South, we have lived with this void for most of our history, so we’re a little more used to it than the rest of the nation— but that doesn’t make it OK.
 As we try to make sense of Congressional deadlock, soaring national debt, secular/religious strife, rogue policy actions by state legislatures, mistrust of the police, declines in public education funding, exorbitant college costs, internet predators and trolls, crumbling labor unions, global warming, and TV shows like “The Voice,” the Passive Activist series offers ideas for how ordinary people can create and implement positive change in our own lives.
 Movements are made up of people.

-#2.
-Join a parent-teacher organization.
+2. Get involved in a parent-teacher organization.

 A school is a community institution that centers on cultivating our most precious resource: children.
 Schools can’t educate children alone, and whether they’re paying taxes or tuition or both, parents have a role to play beyond simply opening their wallets from time to time to buy cookie dough.